heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/SET_UP_A_WINDOWS_DEVELOPMENT_ENVIRONMENT.md

 distribution.
 You can access your Ubuntu files in the `\\wsl$\Ubuntu\home\YOUR_USERNAME` directory.

 > [!CAUTION]
+>
-> We highly recommend to **never manipulate your files from the File Explorer**
+> We highly recommend to **never manipulate your files from the File Explorer**.
-> and to use the Ubuntu terminal instead to avoid permission issues and odd file
+> Use the Ubuntu terminal instead to avoid permission issues and odd file
 > behaviors.

 ![Access Ubuntu files in File Explorer](./images/wsl-file-browser-ubuntu.png)